-First up I wanted to look at what was occurring in Europe because as we all know, these countries can have a bearing on New Zealand's economy and our own interest rates.
+First up I wanted to look at what was occurring in Europe because these countries can have a bearing on New Zealand's economy and our own interest rates.
 As best as I can tell, Europe will continue to womble around for some time to come.
 This in part is because Europe is run (to a large extent) by a committee of countries and as we all know, the more members that sit on a committee, the harder it is to gain consensus on any course of proposed action.
-That aside, Europe seems to get itself together at the 23rd hour and 59th minute so on the basis that things do become a bit harder over there before they solve their financial issues, I think we probably need to just push along and make the best decisions we can, whilst taking into account the fact that their problems will beseech them for a while yet and can have a run on effect over in Kiwi land.
+That aside, Europe seems to get itself together at the 23rd hour and 59th minute, so on the basis that things do become a bit harder over there before they solve their financial issues, I think we probably need to just push along and make the best decisions we can, whilst taking into account the fact that their problems will beseech them for a while yet and can have a run on effect over in Kiwi land.
 Why is this so?
-Well, put simply, if our Banks have to pay more money to borrow funds from Europe, when our Banks lend that money on to us Kiwi borrowers, we'll end up paying higher interest rates.
+Well, put simply, if our banks have to pay more money to borrow funds from Europe, when our banks lend that money on to us Kiwi borrowers, we'll end up paying higher interest rates.
 So I'm factoring this piece of information into my decision making.

 HOME GROUND IN THE LAND OF THE LONG WHITE CLOUD

 Next, I looked at our own economy.
 What would the Reserve Bank do in the next 6 months I asked myself?
 I'd already looked at this in a bit of detail when I wrote my last blog 'How the Reserve Bank's New Toy can Affect Home and Investment Property Ownership'